 A viable alternative

-In the last decade, as more and more consumers are becoming aware of the issues facing sharks, the market is starting to see a shift towards more ethical, plant-based squalane.
-And some companies have shifted towards plant-based sources – including Ponds, Dove and L’Oreal.
+In the last decade as more and more consumers are becoming aware of the issues facing sharks, the market is shifting towards more ethical, plant-based squalane.
+And some companies either never used squalane or shifted towards plant based alternates, including Unilever, Ponds, Dove, Beiersdorf, LVMH, Henkel, Clarins, La Mer, Lush Cosmetics and L’Oréal.
 And by 2010, much of the EU shifted to using only plant-based squalene/squalane.
 However, on a global scale, shark remains the primary source of squalene.

 Medicinal uses for squalene